New App: Financial Manager (formerly Tempo Cost Tracker)

 Tempo Cost Tracker Screenshot

-How does Cost Tracker work in general?
+How does Financial Manager work in general?

 For a deeper first look we recommend the short introduction video of Tempo: https://youtu.be/9LyDFesyMv8 (English Language)